bookofproofs/bookofproofs.github.io/_sources/history/20th-century/schutzenberger.md

 * It was in this area that Schützenberger introduced what have been called Schützenberger groups and Schützenberger representations by Clifford and Preston in their influential book The Algebraic Theory of Semigroups (1961).
 * One topic which we have not mention so far is one which Schützenberger held very strong views - the theory of evolution.
 * Let us look at Schützenberger's character as described by those who knew him best.
-* Schützenberger married Hariati and they had two children, a daughter Hélène  and a son Mahar.
 * Hariati died in 1993, three years before Schützenberger.

 Born 24 October 1920, Paris, France.
 Died 29 July 1996, Paris, France.